 Patents provide the owner right from others using, selling, importing from using the invention or the product for years.
-Where one company can purchase the patent from other company and can use, invent or develop the product.
+Where one company can purchase the patent from other companies and can use, invent, or develop the product.

 - It should be identifiable.